Zeb Kyffin: Career

 In 2019 he participated in the Tour de Yorkshire, the British National Road Race Championships, and the British National Time Trial Championships; he also competed in the Saudi Tour in 2020.

 In 2021 after the gradual alleviation of COVID-19 restrictions in the United Kingdom, Kyffin won the Chitterne Road Race - thus, becoming the first UCI continental rider to win a British national road race since 2019.

 Personal life

 Kyffin lived in Eindhoven, the Netherlands, until he was twelve years old.
 He then moved to Newcastle upon Tyne and was educated at Newcastle School for Boys.
-He studied industrial design at Northumbria University.